 Build a parser that handles the JSON output.

-On the FitBit developer page, we can use the debug tool to place an API request, now that we know our Access Token, and Access Token Secret.
-Keep in mind that the request is signed not only with the Access Token and the Access Token Secret but also with the oauth_consumer_key, which will be used by the API to identify the user account being accessed.
+On the Fitbit developer page, we can use the debug tool to place an API request, now that we know our access token and access token secret.
+Keep in mind that the request is signed not only with the access token and the access token secret but also with the oauth_consumer_key, which will be used by the API to identify the user account being accessed.
 The oauth_consumer_key is present in the Header, while the oauth_consumer_secret is used together with oauth_token_secret to sign the Base String.

-This is the dissected request for the user profile, when we make the request using curl.
+Listing 5-34shows the dissected request for the user profile, when we make the request using curl.
 Shown are the defaults for a profile that has not been updated since the creation of the account.
-The format of the response is well documented on the FitBit developer site.
+The format of the response is well documented on the Fitbit developer site.

+Listing 5-34.

 Access Token: 5a3ca2edf91d7175cad30bc3533e3c8a

 Access Token Secret: da5bc974d697470a93ec59e9cfaee06d